yunginnanet/sendkeys/README.md

 </details>

-### Compatibility
+## Compatibility

-sendkeys has only been tested in Linux so far, however the underlying library seemingly has support for all Go platforms.
+~~sendkeys has only been tested in Linux so far~~

+the underlying library seemingly has support for all Go platforms.
 This should be cross platform.

+Recently briefly tested in windows, I'm not sure that the shift key trigger is working or not.
+Needs to be tested further.

-### Credits
+## Credits

 *  ##### [micmonay](https://github.com/micmonay) of course, for creating [keybd_event](https://github.com/micmonay/keybd_event).
 * ##### [Christopher Latham Sholes](https://en.wikipedia.org/wiki/Christopher_Latham_Sholes) for his work on the QWERTY keyboard.